Never Let You Go (Third Eye Blind song): Critical reception

-Chart performance
+Commercial performance

 On the US Billboard Hot 100, "Never Let You Go" first at appeared at number 65 on the week dated January 22, 2000, becoming that issue's "Hot Shot Debut".
 Ten weeks later, on April 1, 2000, the song reached its peak of number 14 on the Hot 100, and it stayed on the listing for 22 weeks, last charting at number 46 on June 17.
 The song became a top-five hit on four other Billboard charts, reaching number three on the Adult Top 40, number four on the Triple-A and Modern Rock Tracks charts, and number five on the Mainstream Top 40.
-At the end of 2000, Billboard ranked the song as the 43rd-most-successful hit of the year.
+At the end of 2000, Billboard ranked the song as the 43rd-most-successful hit of the year, and it was certified platinum by the Recording Industry Association of America (RIAA) for selling and streaming over 1,000,000 units.
 "Never Let You Go" became a number-one hit on Canada's RPM 100 Hit Tracks chart, debuting at number 39 on January 24, 2000, and rising to the top position on the issue of March 27.
 In addition, the song peaked at number two on the RPM Top 30 Rock Report and number 37 on the Adult Contemporary Tracks ranking.

 Outside North America, "Never Let You Go" first charted on New Zealand's RIANZ Singles Chart on February 13, 2000, debuting at number 44.
 Over the next four weeks, the song rose up the chart, peaking at number 15 on March 5, 2000.
 It spent the next eight weeks rising and falling in the top 30 and remained in the top 50 for a total of 19 weeks.
+In August 2026, Recorded Music NZ (RMNZ) awarded the song a gold certification for sales and streaming units exceeding 15,000.
 In Australia, the song stalled at number 63 after debuting on the ARIA Singles Chart in late February 2000.
 The following month, the song debuted on the Icelandic Singles Chart at number 32 and reached its peak of number 26 on April 28.
 Despite failing to reach the top 100 in the United Kingdom, "Never Let You Go" debuted and peaked at number six on the UK Rock Singles Chart on June 11, 2000.